Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal (Draft).md

 + Embedded system design

 *Costs and Timeline:*
-The budget for the project compensates for unknown future expenses of the project.
-It is estimated that the PCB, microcontrollers, and display will be no more than $1500.
-A list of the proposed budget will be provided in the appendix.
+The budget for the project will compensate for components for the device and unknown future expenses of the project.

-The timeline is a key factor for viability.
+The timeline will consider the time needed for various designing, learning, ordering, implementation, and trouble shooting.
 Schedules and time for learning skills must be accounted for to meet deadlines.
-The timeline will consider the time needed for various designing, learning, ordering, implementation, and trouble shooting.

 # Consider Broader Impacts
 **Jacob Brewer**